 As many districts plan to continue with online learning exclusively in the fall, millions of students could lose access to free meals if the USDA does not extend this nationwide “area eligibility” waiver.
 Without the flexibility, students will only be able to receive meals from the school where they are enrolled, after being deemed eligible for help—a change that would create logistical barriers for many families.
 Without any response from the USDA, advocates are pressing lawmakers to include provisions and funding for free meals in the next coronavirus aid package.

 This blog post represents a slightly edited transcript of the July 23 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email email@example.com.

 Anne Hyslop is assistant director for policy development and government relations at All4Ed.